 You can learn to devise your own home remedies and save thousands of euros or dollars by it.
 That may be rather easily done in the long run.

 Finally, it is possible to improvise a little bit in this terrain too, but keep it within limits till you are well qualified and experienced.
 Who is qualified?
 There is a Chinese saying:

-There are more aspects to the remedies than what has been described here [MORE].
 You may also want to know where to get them.
 You could try the nearest pharmacy or health store in your country, or ask The Bach Centre for information.
 There may be other and better ways for you in the country you're in.
 Or you may prepare some non-poisonous remedies yourself "some sunny day."
 It is not hard.
 Two ways:

-Hbf: Chancellor, Phillip: Handbook on the Bach Flower Remedies.
-Daniel.
-Rockford, 1971.
+Chancellor, Phillip.
+Handbook on the Bach Flower Remedies.
+Rockford: Daniel, 1971.

 N 1: Dantas F, Rampes H. "Do homeopathic remedies provoke adverse effects?
 A systematic review."
 British Homeopathic Journal 2000 (Supl 1); 89:pp35-38.

 User's Guide ᴥ Disclaimer |